2022 VC Swim

 Q: Do I need to be a member of the Victoria Club to participate on the swim team?

 A: Yes, the Victoria Club is a private golf club.
 Participation on the swim team is limited to member’s children and grandchildren of Regular members.
 Social Member’s grandchildren and "Preview" members are not eligible.
-Please contact Victoria Club’s Membership Director, Elizabeth Young, at 951-633-5323 for membership inquiry.
+Please contact Victoria Club’s Membership Director at 951-633-5323 for membership inquiry.
 The membership application takes approximately 6-8 weeks.
-New members are encouraged to submit their application by March 1, 2022 to be eligible for the 2023 swim season.
+Prospective members to the Club are encouraged to submit their application by March 1, 2023 to be eligible for the 2023 swim season.
 Swim Team registration closes May 5, 2023 for the 2023 swim season, unfortuanly no execptions will be made after May 5, 2023.
 Please note that a current member who leaves (freeze or resign membership) the Club between now and next season and then wants to rejoin will not be able to participate in the 2023 swim progam.

 Q: My swimmer is not a great swimmer, but s/he can swim, can s/he still be on the team?